TerribleAtCreating/dr-rhythm-editor/README.md

 when creating a custom song, you will be asked to provide a "no guitar" stem and a "guitar" stem. these can either:
 - be the same file (this will make them mutually exclusive in playthroughs)
 - be one file with everything but the guitar stem, then one file with everything. (this is how stems are intended to work in DELTARUNE)
+	- to signal the game of the "no guitar" stem, your filename must include "no_guit" anywhere in it.

 glhf, and happy charting!